Garth Brooks: 1995–1998: More albums released and second world tour

 In November 1995, Brooks released Fresh Horses, his first album of new material in two years.
 Within six months of its release, the album had sold over three million copies.
-Despite its promising start, Fresh Horses plateaued quickly, topping out at quadruple platinum.
+Despite its promising start, Fresh Horses plateaued quickly, topping out at eight-times platinum.

 The album's lead single, "She's Every Woman" peaked at No. 1 on the Billboard Hot Country Songs chart; however, its follow-up single, "The Fever" (an Aerosmith cover) only peaked at No. 23, becoming Brooks' first country single to not chart on the top 10.
 However, Brooks had three additional top 10 singles from the album, including "The Beaches of Cheyenne", which reached No. 1.